bricklife/Scrub/README.md

 Web browser app for Scratch 3.0 and Bluetooth devices.

-## Feature
+## Features

-- Scratch Link funcion for communication with Bluetooth devices
+- Scratch Link funcion to communicate with Bluetooth devices
 - Project importing / exporting
 - Local HTML file loading
 - and more